dellstorage/storagecenter-puppet-module/readme.txt

 ### Mapping

-Volumes can be mapped to Servers by providing a mapping definition to the `storagemanager` class.
-Default values for mapping properties can be set in the `storagemanager::mapping` subclass.
+Volumes can be mapped to Servers by providing a mapping definition to the `dellstorageprovisioning` class.
+Default values for mapping properties can be set in the `dellstorageprovisioning::mapping` subclass.
 Multiple Volumes can be mapped to the same Server by listing multiple Volume names in the `volume_name_array`.
 If the Volumes to be mapped are in a numbered series, only the lowest and hightest numbered Volumes need to be listed if `volume_name_array_is_range` is set to *true*.
-The `storagemanager::mapping` subclass will autogenerate the name of each Volume in the specified range.
+The `dellstorageprovisioning::mapping` subclass will autogenerate the name of each Volume in the specified range.
 Volumes can also be mapped to Servers by listing a Server name in the Volume definition.

-Example parameter for `storagemanager` class:
+Example parameter for `dellstorageprovisioning` class:
 ```
 mapping_definition_array => [{
 	volume_name_array => ["OneVolume", "AnotherVolume", "ThirdVolume"],